Kyoungmo-Koo/RAOCT-Digital-Interface/README.md

 8. Finally, scan image will appear on the screen.
 When scan is complete, open data.csv file that contains information of position feedback from servo driver.

+When .bin file is collected via analog interface and csv file is collected via digital interface, Analog_Digital_Position_Feedback_Analysis.ipynb can be used to compare two interfaces